solidad1234/Tims-Incotex/README.md

 1.  **Invoice Creation**: Sales Invoices are created in ERPNext as usual.

-2.  **Invoice Submission**: Upon submission, the invoice is automatically sent to the Incortex device via API.
+2.  **Invoice Submission**: Upon submission, the invoice is automatically sent to the INCOTEX device via API.

-3.  **Response Handling**: Incortex responds with an ID and other related information.
+3.  **Response Handling**: INCOTEX responds with an ID and other related information.

-4.  **KRA Submission**: Incortex sends the data to KRA and logs the KRA response under the same ID returned to ERPNext.
+4.  **KRA Submission**: INCOTEX sends the data to KRA and logs the KRA response under the same ID returned to ERPNext.

 5.  **Invoice Update**: ERPNext updates the invoice with CU Invoice Number, marks it as filed, and stores the verification URL for generating a QR code.